Premw12/projects/Readme.txt

-How to run the Dairy Farm Shop Management System Project (DFSMS)
+How to run the Grocery Shop Management System Project (GSMS)
 1. Download the zip file

-2. Extract the file and copy dfsms folder
+2. Extract the file and copy gsms folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)